Month 5, Week 4

 - You'll hear one-syllable sounds like "ba" and "ga" now.
 In about a month, they'll repeat sounds to say things like "mama" and "la-la."

 - Your baby may practice the same sound for a day or more before moving onto another sound.
 Their babbling doesn't mean anything, so don't record their first word in the baby book yet!

 - Encourage your baby to become a conversationalist: Repeat any recognizable syllables back to them whenever they babble.

 - Those first meals are going to be messy, and it's going to take a while.
 Go with the flow.

 - If your child has a meltdown during a meal, take a breath and regroup.
 Your energy may help set the stage to try again.

 - It's OK for your child to try some of your food.
-If she's curious, let her have a taste.
+If they are curious, let them have a taste.

 - If your baby doesn't like a food the first time, try it again another day.
-She may reject a new food several times before accepting it.
+They may reject a new food several times before accepting it.

 - Don't make your child finish eating a particular food.
 You don't want to set up a power struggle.

 - Anything (other than food) that your baby can reach must be too big to swallow.
 Even coins, batteries, and toy race cars can be a choking hazard.